MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-capacity.md

 Storage capacity of Business Central is represented by the Database and File storage.

-Business Central customers can use up to 80Gb of database storage capacity across all of their environments (Production and Sandbox), meaning that the sum of database capacity usage of all of their environments must not exceed 80Gb.
+Business Central customers can use up to 80 Gb of database storage capacity across all of their environments (Production and Sandbox), meaning that the sum of database capacity usage of all of their environments must not exceed 80 Gb.

 Some businesses have unique scenarios that may require additional storage.
 For those organizations that need more space, there is an option to purchase extra database capacity as an add-on to their existing Business Central subscriptions via their reselling CSP partner.
-Every add-on increases overall database capacity quota by 1Gb.
+Every add-on increases overall database capacity quota by 1 Gb.

-Every additional production environment purchased by the customer also increases tenant-wide database capacity quota by 4Gb.
+Every additional production environment purchased by the customer also increases tenant-wide database capacity quota by 4 Gb.

 The **Capacity** page provides a tenant-level view of where your organization is using storage capacity.
-On this page you can see how much database and file storage is used by each environment.
-For each of your environments you can also navigate to the [Table Information page](https://docs.microsoft.com/en-us/dynamics365/business-central/admin-view-table-information) within Business Central product, which let's you see the distribution of data size across tables.
+On this page, you can see how much database and file storage is used by each environment.
+For each of your environments, you can also navigate to the [Table Information page](https://docs.microsoft.com/en-us/dynamics365/business-central/admin-view-table-information) within Business Central product, which let's you see the distribution of data size across tables.

 > [!NOTE]
 > Only the environments running on version 17 (release Wave 2 2020) and up are included in the database capacity calculations.